Candace Owens: Political views

+Anti-black racism and Black Lives Matter

-Owens is known for her criticism of the Black Lives Matter movement and has described Black Lives Matter protesters as "a bunch of whiny toddlers, pretending to be oppressed for attention".
-Owens has argued that African Americans have a victim mentality, often referring to the Democratic Party as a "plantation".
-She has argued that the American Left likes "black people to be government-dependent" and that black people have been brainwashed to vote for Democrats.
-She has argued that police violence against black people is not about racism, and referred to police killings of black people as a trivial matter to African Americans.
-She has characterized abortion as a tool for the "extermination" of black babies.
+Owens is known for her criticism of the Black Lives Matter movement, and has described Black Lives Matter protesters as "a bunch of whiny toddlers, pretending to be oppressed for attention".
+Owens has argued that African Americans have a victim mentality, often referring to the Democratic Party as a "plantation", stating in 2020: "Black lives only matter to white liberals every four years—ahead of an election."
+She has also argued that the American Left likes "black people to be government-dependent", and that black people have been brainwashed to vote for Democrats.
+Furthermore, Owens has argued that police brutality in the United States and instances of police killing black people are not sourced in racism, but typically occur when the officer feels his life is under threat, adding a police officer is eighteen-and-a-half times more likely to die at the hands of a black person than vice versa.
+She has also characterized abortion as a tool for the extermination of black babies.

-She has said, "Black Americans are doing worse off economically today than we were doing in the 1950s under Jim Crow", adding that this is because "we've only been voting for one party since then."
+She has said that "black Americans are doing worse off economically today than we were doing in the 1950s under Jim Crow", adding that this is because "we've only been voting for one party since then."
 She has attributed economic improvements for African Americans, such as a low unemployment rate, to Trump's presidency.
+On several occasions, Owens has claimed that the effects of white supremacy and white nationalism are exaggerated and would not reach her own personal top 100 list of modern issues facing black America, especially when compared to other issues facing black Americans, such as black-on-black crime and illiteracy rates.

-When asked if it was problematic that white supremacist groups, such as the Ku Klux Klan (KKK), support Trump, Owens answered that Antifa was more prevalent than the KKK.
+When asked if it was problematic that white supremacist groups, such as the Ku Klux Klan (KKK), support Trump, Owens answered that antifa was more prevalent than the KKK.
 Owens has said that the media cover the KKK during Trump's presidency to hurt him.
 In a 2019 hearing on hate crimes, Owens referred to the KKK as a "Democrat terrorist organization".
 After the 2017 Unite the Right rally in Charlottesville, Virginia, Owens said that concern over rising white nationalism was "stupid".
 She has also called it "just election rhetoric" and "based on the hierarchy of what's impacting minority Americans, if I had to make a list of 100 things, white nationalism would not make the list."
 In 2018, Owens dismissed reports of a resurgence in hate crimes, saying "All of the violence this year primarily happened because of people on the left."
-That year, at least 20 people had been killed in right-wing attacks while only one had been killed in a possible left-wing attack.